 You want to hire people whose values are consistent with those of your organisation, or at least a good portion of those values.
 If you hire candidates who do not fit your culture, you will most likely end up with new hires that lack motivation and commitment.

 The best applicants want to be part of a successful, innovative, and forward-thinking company.
-If you want people to work hard and care about your company, you should be loyal to them in return and reward them appropriately.
-A structured career path, promotion prospects, pay rises, and other perks all have an important part to play in not only enticing people to work for you, but enticing them to stay for the long haul.
+If you want people to work hard and care about your company, you should be loyal to them.
+Reward them appropriately.
+A structured career path, promotion prospects, pay rises, and other perks all have an important part to play.
+Not only will it entice people to work for you, but entice them to stay for the long haul.

 Do not underestimate the value and importance of providing feedback, be it positive or negative.
-Although there is no actual obligation to do so, it is particularly appropriate, if not required, if a candidate has attended two or more lengthy interviews.
+Although there is no actual obligation, it is particularly appropriate, if a candidate has attended two or more interviews.
 It creates goodwill, and a candidate will appreciate an honest and constructive analysis of their performance.

-Providing feedback will also create a positive impression of your company in the market, and can only help you with future recruitment.
+Providing feedback will also create a positive impression of your company and can only help you with future recruitment.

 The offer letter is normally provided once a verbal agreement has taken place.
 The more senior the role, however, the more time you may need to allow to negotiate additional benefits, notice periods, and start dates.